About

 Special Committees

 With the approval of the Board of Directors, the Executive Committee shall establish and determine the terms and charter of additional special committees.
 The members of such committees shall be selected by the Executive Committee and approved by the Board of Directors.
-The charter for all Special Committees formed by the executive committee include specific directives to the committee, term limits, leadership roles and rotation, number of members, sun setting provisions, staff liaison, etc.
+The charter for all special committees formed by the Executive Committee includes specific directives to the committee, term limits, leadership roles and rotation, number of members, sunsetting provisions, staff liaison, etc.

 Section 9.